LeidyGil/leidygil.github.io/SQL_English.md

 -- This way, if a record with an employee and a project that already exists in the table is attempted to be added, an error will be generated, -- ensuring that there are no duplicate records in the intermediate table.
 -- Exercise:
--- Create a query that selects all employees along with the number of projects assigned to each one, demonstrating that there are no duplicate records in the intermediate table.
+-- Create a query that SELECTs all employees along with the number of projects assigned to each one, demonstrating that there are no duplicate records in the intermediate table.
 -- The columns of the query should be 'nombre', 'puesto', and 'cantidad_proyectos'.
 SELECT e.nombre, e.puesto, COUNT(ep.proyecto_id) AS cantidad_proyectos
 FROM empleados_proyectos ep